theopenconversationkit/tock/docs-mk/en/docs/guide/studio.md

 > In this tutorial, you will configure a connector for [Slack](https://slack.com/) - the collaborative and instant
 >messaging platform.
 >It will be possible to try the bot using the _Tock Studio_ interface - no need to use Slack or get an account.
->
->The following section [Configure Slack](slack.md) will present, how to configure both Slack and the Tock
->application/connector, to integrate and try the bot live on Slack.
->
-> Similarly the [Configure Messenger](messenger.md) guide shows, how to deploy the bot to another channel,
->the Facebook messaging service.

 Create the first connector for your application: